 - containing contaminated air and/or exhausting it to the outdoor environment

-- diluting the air in a space with cleaner air from outdoors and/or by filtering the air.
+- diluting the air in a space with cleaner air from outdoors and/or by filtering the air of aerosols.

 Most ventilation systems are designed for thermal comfort, not for preventing the transmission of infection.
-However, a well-maintained and appropriately designed HVAC system will contribute to the diffusion and dilution of infective virus aerosols, reducing the risk of infection transmission.
+However, a well-maintained and appropriately designed HVAC system will contribute to the diffusion and dilution of infective respiratory particles, reducing the risk of infection transmission.
 The system should be well-maintained and serviced as per regular schedules.

 The settings on an HVAC system can be adjusted to maximise ventilation.
 This needs to be done by a HVAC specialist or an occupational hygienist.